Freedom to Roam in Iceland

 But while that ensures some of the most unspoilt parts of the country are left in a pristine state, in turn it puts additional pressure on the areas that fall outside.
 You’ll find that much of the decent land near the ring road or coastal strip is privately owned and farmed.
 If you’re keen to exercise your right to roam, you’ll need to persuade the landowner to let you do so.
 The same goes for the way you use the land.
 If it’s publically owned, there’s nothing to stop you if you want to pick wild berries and eat them, so long as it’s for your own personal consumption.
 But be careful, wild berries have to be just that – wild.
 Pick berries from a farm, even if you aren’t aware you’re trespassing, and you’ll fall foul of the landowner, not to mention the law.

-The right to roam brings with it immense joy, but with such privilege comes responsibilities.
-We are all custodians of the planet for future generations and as such, must ensure that our actions don’t adversely affect the places we travel in.
-Enjoy your freedom, but do so with consideration for others and for the environment you share.
+The right to roam offers immense joy, and a motorhome rental allows you to embrace this freedom.
+However, with such privilege comes responsibilities.
+As custodians of the planet for future generations, we must ensure our actions don't adversely affect the places we explore.
+So, enjoy your motorhome adventures with consideration for others and the shared environment.